nclabteam/FedProC/docs/analysis.md

 - Filter experiments by models, strategies, datasets, output lengths, experiment names, or Excel file
 - Output precision and display options are fully configurable
 - All tables and rankings are sorted by `dataset`, `in`, `out` for consistency
+- **Partial Data Processing**: Limit analysis to first N lines/epochs for quick testing with `--max-lines`

 **Time Unit Options:**
 - `--time-unit seconds`: Display raw time values in seconds (default)